hybrid-liberal-arts/hybrid-liberal-arts.github.io/_posts/2016-04-06-2016-workshop-schedule.md

  - Review the description of your project that is posted on the [Project Descriptions](http://hybridliberalarts.org/2016/04/01/hybrid-projects/) page.
 Copy and edit the text of the description as needed and send to [Barry Bandstra](<mailto:bandstra@hope.edu>) for inclusion.
  - Articulate how your project embodies Teagle goals and liberal arts distinctives.

-###3:00-4:00 (John Woell and Barry Bandstra: Trippet 123)
+###2:00-3:00 (John Woell and Barry Bandstra: Trippet 123)
 BRIEF 5-minute report out by teams.
-Each team's instructional technologist will video record the report.

 Each group adds to our shared Google Doc TO-DO list of the following: